Indigenous community partnerships

 They also bring together groups to explore opportunities, build networks and cross-cultural understanding, and share information.

-Finally, staff participate in Aboriginal community initiatives in order to stay in touch with key issues and concerns, and make sure the Aboriginal perspective is considered during decision making.
+Finally, staff participate in Indigenous community initiatives in order to stay in touch with key issues and concerns, and make sure Indigenous perspectives are considered during decision making.

 Aboriginal Community Policing Centre

 The Vancouver Aboriginal Community Policing Centre (VACPC) was developed to provide a safe place where community members can gather to identify, discuss, and address justice and safety issues in Vancouver.